cometchat-pro-tutorials/react-customer-support-live-widget/README.md

 ## Running the demo

-To run the demo first setup CometChat:L
+To run the demo first setup CometChat:

 1. [Create a CometChat account](https://app.cometchat.com) if you haven't already
 2. From the [dashboard](https://app.cometchat.com/#/apps), create a new app called "React chat widget"